 Gluten Free Raspberry Shortbread Rounds

-- 110 grams caster sugar
+- 120 grams caster sugar

 - Pre-heat your oven to 175oC.

-- Add some flour to your rolling pin and roll out until its about 2cm thick.
-Cut out your shapes!>If you'd rolled too thin, don't worry just gather the dough together and start again!
-Add more flour to the rolling pin, work surfaces and your hands.>Shapes: you could use proper cookie cutters, empty tins of beans or cut shapes out of paper and just draw around them with a knife
+- Roll out until its about 1cm thick.
+Cut out your shapes!>If your dough is particularly messy, you might want to ONLY use the palm of your hand your flatten it out to 1cm – it can be easier than trying to use the rolling pin.
+They'll still look great 🙂 >Shapes: you could use proper cookie cutters, empty tins of beans or cut shapes out of paper and just draw around them with a knife

 - Place on a baking tray lined with baking paper, a few cm apart from each other.
 Place in the oven for 10mins, until the edges are just browning.

-- WARNING: if you try to move them before they have cooled, they’ll probably crumble.
+- Remove and leave ON THE TRAY until cool.WARNING: if you try to move them before they have cooled, they’ll probably crumble.
 Don't be tempted to push them around on the tray either!!
 Just leaaaave them!!!